samanimas9798/GeometryCalculator/README.md

-# GeometryCalculator
-a console-based Java application that allows users to calculate the areas, perimeters, and volumes of a variety of 2D and 3D shapes
+A console-based calculator that allows users to compute the areas, perimeters, surface areas, and volumes of common 2D and 3D shapes.

+This app was built using Java (Core Java, OOP concepts, Math library).

+Features of the app:
+- Calculator for the area and the perimeter of 2D shapes (Square, Circle, Triangle)
+- Calculator for the area and the volume of 3D shapes (Cylinder, Sphere, Cube, Cone)